mnosinov/werty-cli-pydev-tools/README.md

 - great tiling manager - very effective for keyboard oriented utilization.
 Here is a good installation manual in Russian - https://laurvas.ru/i3/#installation .
 - you can find more detailed information about shortcuts of i3 in `i3wm/README.md`.
 You can find necessary configuration files in `home_dir` folder as well.

+## qutebrowser
+- minimalistic web browser with vi keymap support.
+- https://github.com/tinted-theming/base16-qutebrowser - there are some nice color schemas for the browser.

 ## Too long.
 Didn't read.
 Almost all this setup can be installed by installation scripts in `setup` folder.